source-repo/use-reactive/README.md

 - Fine-grained reactivity through direct property access.
 - **Intellisense** and **type checking** through generics when using TypeScript
 - Methods on the state object are automatically bound, allowing `this` to be used within them.
-- A method named `init` on the state object runs only once.
+- A function to run once only may be passed as a second argument.
 - Supports computed properties (getters).
 - State changes trigger partial React re-render.
 - Supports **async** methods.